 - You may elect coverage for eligible dependents including: your spouse or domestic partner (same or opposite sex), your children (or spouse/domestic partner's children) up to age 26 and any age if disabled and dependent on you for support.

-- Eligibility for some benefits, like the 401(k) and ESPP may vary.
+- Eligibility for some benefits, like the 401(k) plan and employee stock purchase plan may vary.

 - If your spouse/domestic partner also is an Adobe employee, there are special enrollment rules.
-These rules are explained in the 2020 Rewards Guide [PDF] and 2021 Rewards Guide [PDF].
+These rules are explained in the 2021 Rewards Guide [PDF].

 What to do in the next few months or years

 Your life is always changing, and your benefits will change along with it.
 After your first enrollment as a newly eligible employee, your benefits will be in effect until the following Open Enrollment period—unless you have a life event.

 Life events include:

 Here's what you need to know when you experience a life event:

 - You have 31 days from the date of a life event to submit a change in your election.
 The day of the event is day one.

 - If you don't change your election within 31 days, you won't be able to do so until the next Open Enrollment period, unless you experience a subsequent life event and submit your changes on time.